Office

 In 2023, Applaud teamed up with Angel One to discuss the latter's remarkable journey in streamlining their employee lifecycle.

-Watch the webinar below to discover how they have successfully transformed their onboarding process to create a personalized, meaningful onboarding experience for their employees.
+Watch the webinar below to discover how they have successfully transformed their onboarding process to deliver a personalized, intelligent onboarding experience designed around how people work, powered by connected HRSD technology.

 4. Siloed Projects That Aren't Well Integrated into the Existing HR Landscape: